-Women have been anecdotally talking about how The Pill affects their mood ever since it came out in the '60s.
+Women have been anecdotally talking about how the pill affects their mood ever since it came out in the '60s.

-However, studying the connection between hormonal contraception and women’s mood has only become a focus for mainstream scholars in the last five years.
-Because of this, there is a lot of conflicting data and research.
+However, studying the connection between hormonal contraceptives and women’s mood has only become a focus for mainstream scholars in the last 5 years.

 One study documented negative effects on women’s mood and psychological well-being when they took hormonal contraception .
-The women tended to show more symptoms of borderline personality disorder (BPD), impulsive behaviour, and self image issues.
+The women tended to show more symptoms of borderline personality disorder (BPD), impulsive behaviour, and self-image issues.

-In Denmark, a study was carried out looking at women aged 15 to 34 between the years 2000 and 2013 .
+In Denmark, a study was carried out looking at women aged 15-34 between the years 2000 and 2013 .

-The study found all forms of hormonal contraception were associated with an increased risk of developing depression.
-Particularly with the progesterone-only forms, including the IUD.
-The risk was higher in teens ages 15 to 19 who had been taking non-oral forms, including the IUD and vaginal ring.
-But the IUD was found to have the highest association with depression in all age groups.
+The study found all forms of hormonal contraception were associated with an increased risk of developing depression, particularly with the progesterone-only forms, including the hormonal IUD.
+The risk was higher in teens ages 15-19 who had been taking non-oral contraceptives, including the IUD and vaginal ring, though the IUD was found to have the highest association with depression in all age groups.

 It’s important to note that while the risk of depression among those Danish women using hormonal birth control increased, the overall number of women affected was small.